PanosEko/JokerStats/README.md

 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/93736094/171199419-ea28fd8f-dc28-489a-90ec-84c38ba39800.gif)

-This application was made by me and [Ioannis Kannakis]: https://github.com/IoannisKanakis for the purposes of completing the team project
+This application was made by me and [Ioannis Kannakis](https://github.com/IoannisKanakis) for the purposes of completing the team project
 The present work concerns the analysis, design and implementation of a desktop application that draws data from a web service, stores it in a local database, and processes it in order to present it in an intelligible way to the end user of the system.
 The data managed by